 Both St. Vrain and the Bent brothers became very influential as they were highly regarded for their business acumen and gentlemanly ways, and during these influential times, made occasional trips to Washington D.C.

-In 1844, he also partnered with Cornelio Vigil, a prominent Taos trader and former mayor of Taos, in procuring the Vigil-St. Vrain Land Grant, which encompassed some 4 million acres spread across south-eastern Colorado.
-However, after the American takeover of the southwest, this led to all types of legal difficulties with the Mexican-American War impending this led to legal difficulties, which ultimately led to the grant being decreased to 97,000 acres.
+In 1844, he also partnered with Cornelio Vigil, a prominent Taos trader and former mayor of Taos, in procuring the Vigil-St. Vrain Land Grant, which encompassed some four million acres spread across south-eastern Colorado.
+However, after the American takeover of the southwest and the impending Mexican-American War, this led to legal difficulties ultimately leading to the grant being decreased to 97,000 acres.

 With the Mexican-American War impending, St. Vrain and Charles Bent rushed to Missouri, on their way stopping at Fort Leavenworth, Kansas where Colonel Stephen W. Kearny was stationed.
 During their visit, they supplied the army with information about New Mexico territory and its influential people.

 During the Mexican-American War, the Taos Revolt began on January 19, 1847, and lasted through July.
 The insurrection was against the American occupation of present-day northern New Mexico.
 Taos citizens along with the help of their Pueblo, Apache, Comanche and Kiowa Indian allies, rose up against the Americans.

 During this time, St. Vrain organized a force at Santa Fe, New Mexico to put down the Taos insurrection.
 Raising some 65 volunteers, they joined more than 300 U.S. troops in Santa Fe and set off for Taos.
 Along the way, they forced the retreat of some 1,500 Mexican and Indian rebels, who took refuge in a thick-walled adobe church in Taos Pueblo.